h2oai/h2o-3/h2o-docs/src/product/performance-and-prediction.rst

 - **Average response rate**: total number of positive classes / total number of data rows in the dataset
 - **Lift and Cumulative lift**: ratio of cumulative response rate and average response rate.
 - **Score**: the average of all the classifier output probabilities for each individual data fraction bin
-- **Cumulative response rate**: (based on the above written example) for the first bin, it is the number of positive response over 10000; for the second bin, it is the ratio of the sum of positive response over the first and second bins and 20000; for the third bin, it is the ratio of the sum of positive response over the first, second, and third bins and 30000
+- **Cumulative response rate**: for the first bin, it is the number of positive response over 10000 (assume each bin contains 100000 rows); for the second bin, it is the ratio of the sum of positive response over the first and second bins and 20000; for the third bin, it is the ratio of the sum of positive response over the first, second, and third bins and 30000
 - **Capture rate**: for each bin it is the ratio of positive classes in each bin divided by the total number of positive classes in your dataset
 - **Cumulative capture rate**: for the first bin, it is just the capture rate; the second bin is the ratio of (sum of number of positive classes for the first two bins) and the total number of positive classes in your dataset
 - `Kolmogorov-Smirnov (KS) Metric`_